llm-bible/llm-bible.github.io/_publications/yu2024distilling.markdown

 bibkey: yu2024distilling
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.20340"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Distillation', 'Survey Paper']
+tags: ['Training Techniques', 'Efficiency and Optimization', 'Distillation', 'Survey Paper']
 ---
 There has been a growing interest in using Large Language Models (LLMs) for code review thanks to their proven proficiency in code comprehension.
 The